 Any cars unable to be accommodated on site will be parked on the street network and are not to block driveways or being parked in no parking or no stopping zones.
-There shall be not be parked on footpath areas.
+At no time are cars authorised to park on the footpath area in a manner that is not permitted by relevant legislation- cars are either to be parked on the site or parked lawfully on the surrounding street network.